ibexa/documentation-developer/docs/content_management/field_types/field_type_validation.md

 ---
-description: Field Type validation allows you to validate if data entered stored in the Field conforms to the schema.
+description: Field type validation allows you to validate if data entered stored in the Field conforms to the schema.
 ---

-# Field Type validation
+# Field type validation

 ## Validator schema